Andrew Brown Jr.'s family and DA offer different accounts of his car's movements during the fatal police shooting - KESQ

 Demonstrations have remained peaceful since Brown’s death, but the city declared a state of emergency Monday and has imposed an 8 p.m. curfew that will continue until rescinded, according to the county.

-Seven people were arrested Tuesday night, the first night of the curfew, and there was an undisclosed number of more arrests on Wednesday night, the Elizabeth City Police Department said.
+Seven people were arrested Tuesday night, the first night of the curfew, the Elizabeth City Police Department said.

+On Thursday morning, Police Chief Eddie M. Buffaloe said nine people were arrested overnight in Elizabeth City.
+Seven of the arrests were for violating curfew and two for impeding traffic.

 Comments